'I trust you are not suggesting that I am in the habit of conjuring up smokescreens designed to befuddle or confuse anyone...'

 List the four key bits of circumstantial evidence against you but omit the most important one!!!!

-Just stick your head in the sand and maybe it won't be there when you emerge!
+Just stick your head in the sand and maybe the danger won't be there when you emerge!

 I mean, seriously guys, seriously.